Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 They're not in that business.

-Uh they claim to have all these superior qualifications.
+They claim to have all these superior qualifications.

-They know better than anybody else, and I want to know where the proof is, or as Lanny Davis would say, the pff.
+And I want to know where the proof is, or as Lanny Davis would say, the poof.

-Where's the pff?
+Where's the poof?

 They're nothing but a bunch of big government liberals who want to control people's lives.

-And what they do is create in the minds of as many Americans as possible all these other large entities are screwing the hell out of them every day, chip, cheating them and ripping them off and all this, and the Democrats are going to go in there and they're going to make it fair, and they're going to make it right.
+And what they do is create in the minds of as many Americans as possible all these other large entities are screwing the hell out of them every day, cheating them and ripping them off and all this.

 They're going to tell these people how to treat people.

-And of course, these people that have been lied to and exposed all this class envy ever since FDR and the raw deal are out there going, yeah, yeah, yeah, you get even with them.
+And of course, these people that have been lied to and exposed all this class envy ever since FDR and the Raw Deal are out there going, yeah, yeah, yeah, you get even with them.

 That'll make me feel better.